-Kite is a small wearable patch that can keep mosquitoes away for up to 48 hours.
+Kite Patch keeps mosquitoes away for up to 48 hours

 Trendspotter | Raymond Kollau